rocksclusters/FingerPrint/docs/hacking.rst

   Swirl contains the main methods responsible for finding SwirlFile Creating new SwirlFile, finding Dependencies of SwirlFile etc.

-- FingerPrint.sergeant: it reads an already created swirl and it can perform several checking against the current system or display the swirl content.
+- :mod:`FingerPrint.sergeant`: it reads an already created swirl and it can perform several checking against the current system or display the swirl content.
 It can also be used to create a dot file to be used with graphviz.
 Basically all the display (-d) query (-q) and verify (-y) options are implemented here

-- FingerPrint.blotter: This module contains only one class which is responsible to creates a swirl file starting from, a list of binaries, a command lines that we want to execute and trace, or a PID.
+- :mod:`FingerPrint.blotter`: This module contains only one class which is responsible to creates a swirl file starting from, a list of binaries, a command lines that we want to execute and trace, or a PID.
   It uses the plugin manager (FingerPrint.plugin) to analize each file.
   When running a dynamic tracing it uses the (FingerPrint.syscalltracer) module to do the ptracing work.

-- FingerPrint.plugins: it is a plugable architecture which should support different file types (at the moment only elf is implemented).
-Each plugin should implement two methods getSwirl(filename, swirl, env) given a file path create a SwirlFile and add it to the swirl and return it.
+- :mod:`FingerPrint.plugins`: it is a plugable architecture which should support different file types (at the moment only an elf is implemented :class:`FingerPrint.plugins.elf.ElfPlugin`).
+Each plugin should subclass the class :class:`FingerPrint.plugins.PluginManager` and implement two methods :meth:`FingerPrint.plugins.PluginManager.getSwirl` given a file path create a SwirlFile and add it to the swirl and return it.
-  If the file is already in the swirl return it (do not duplicate it). getPathToLibrary(dependency) given a dependency it should return a path to that dependency.
+  If the file is already in the swirl return it (do not duplicate it).
+  :meth:`FingerPrint.plugins.PluginManager.getPathToLibrary` should return
+  a path to a shared library on the system given a dependency.
 At the moment it tries to imitate the Linux dynamic loader.

-- FingerPrint.syscalltracer: is in charge of ptracing a command line and if available use the strac tracing functionality
+- :mod:`FingerPrint.syscalltracer`: is in charge of ptracing a command line and if available use the strac tracing functionality

-- FingerPrint.ptrace: a bunch of classes taken from python-ptrace used to wrap ptrace system call, they are used only by syscalltracer for dynamic tracing
+- :mod:`FingerPrint.ptrace`: a bunch of classes taken from python-ptrace used to wrap ptrace system call, they are used only by syscalltracer for dynamic tracing

-- FingerPrint.composer: is a module which takes care of composing now roll and of archiving.
-It has two classes Archive, which is used to create archive (-r flag), and Roller which supports composing Rolls (-m flag).
+- :mod:`FingerPrint.composer`: is a module which takes care of composing a roll and of creating a Swirl archive.
+It has two classes :class:`FingerPrint.composer.Archiver`, which is used to create archive (-r flag), and :class:`FingerPrint.composer.Roller` which supports composing Rolls (-m flag).

-- FingerPrint.utils: some simple general function which are used all over.
-Function to fork external program and get their output.
-  Function to get system LD_LIBRARY_PATH paths etc.
+- :mod:`FingerPrint.utils`: some simple general function which are used all over.
+Functions to fork external program and get their output, functions to get system ``LD_LIBRARY_PATH`` paths etc.

-- FingerPrint.serializer: it contains only one class PickleSerializer which is in charge of serializing and deserializing a swirl into a file.
+- :mod:`FingerPrint.serializer`: it contains only one class :class:`FingerPrint.serializer.PickleSerializer` which is in charge of serializing and deserializing a swirl into a file.
 All the other module uses this class to read and write a Swirl.
   To make a XML serializer it is necessary to modify only this class

 - remapper: this directory contains the source code for the remapper remapper is the process which is used when porting application using the -z flag.
-It is in charge of remapping all the open system call using the configuration file /etc/fp_mapping
+It is in charge of remapping all the open system call using the configuration file ``/etc/fp_mapping``